Mosho1/ece458a3/README.md

 # Implementation details

 The web app implements all requirements (1-6).
-There's no pseudocode, the code is available at XXXXXXXXX, and a running instance of the app is available at `ece458a3.srolel.com`.
+There's no pseudocode, the code is available at `https://git.uwaterloo.ca/srolel/ece-458-a3` (and a private GitHub repository that I deploy from).
+It's also included in this submission.

+A running instance of the app is available at `ece458a3.srolel.com`.

+The initial boilerplate was cloned from `https://github.com/mobxjs/react-mobx-boilerplate` (which I also wrote).

+The backend was implemented from scratch.

 The following technologies were used:

 ## Backend